-Photographer Peter Hurley has identified the secret to a flattering headshot, whether you’re 25 or 65.
+Photographer Peter Hurley knows what makes a good business headshot, whether you’re 25 or 65.
 He says it’s all about the jawline.

 Peter explains his technique in the 15 minute and 22 second YouTube below.
 Yeah, I know, no one watches a YouTube that long.
 But this is a Secret of the Universe.
 I watched it.
 All of it.

-I was also thrilled to see that I still have a 15-minute attention span.
-OK, I bailed at the end when he got to the shameless self-promotion part — but close to 15 minutes.
+I was also thrilled to see I still have a 15-minute attention span.
+OK, I bailed when he got to the shameless self-promotion part – but almost 15 minutes.

-The video starts getting good at 4:49.
-Unload your dishwasher from 0:00 to 4:48 or reply to some emails.
-Whatever works for you.
-Then grab your favorite beverage, find a comfy chair, and settle in for about 10 minutes of edutainment.
+The video gets good at 4:49.
+So, unload the dishwasher from 0:00 to 4:48 or reply to some emails.
+Whatever works.
+Then grab your favorite beverage, find a comfy chair, and settle in for about 10 minutes of good edutainment.

-When you’re done, you’ll understand how to pose for a business headshot, or any photo that involves your face, that you’ll be thrilled to upload to LinkedIn or your other social media profiles.
+When you’re done, you’ll understand how to pose for a business headshot or any photo that involves your face.
+Use the tip, and you’ll be thrilled to upload your headshot to LinkedIn and any of your other social media profiles.